-What we want is to change coordinates from $(i,j)$ (2 dimensional) or $(x,y,z)$ (3 dimensional) to $(\tu_1,\tu_2,\tu_3)$ via the above formula.
+We want to change coordinates from $(i,j)$ (two-dimensional) or $(x,y,z)$ (three-dimensional) to $(\tu_1,\tu_2,\tu_3)$ via the above formulas.
 We call these new coordinates \textit{canonical}.
-In practice each line of interest in the geometry has an equation in the $(i,j)$ plane which can then be translated in terms of the $\tu_k$'s by solving in \eqref{parmatching} for $t,S,T,N,v_1,v_2$ in terms of $A,B,C,D,E,F$.
+In practice each line of interest in the geometry has an equation in the $(i,j)$ plane which can then be translated in terms of the $\tu_k$'s by solving in \eqref{parmatching} for $t$, $S$, $T$, $N$, $v_1$, $v_2$ in terms of $A$, $B$, $C$, $D$, $E$, $F$.
 We thus find the following equations for the relevant edges of our hexagon:

-\begin{remark} We can see from above that there exists a bijection between the six bounding edges of our hexagon and the 6 parameters $A,B,C,D,E,F$.
-That is, to an edge we assign the parameter that appears to the power $\pm 3$ above.
-The 6 parameters are not independent (they satisfy one balancing condition $ABCDEF = q^{3-2N}$), but then neither are the 6 edges (they must satisfy the condition that the hexagon they form is tillable by the three types of rhombi, which in this case tautologically means the edges form the 6 visible frame-edges of a rectangular parallelepiped).
-See Figure \ref{hex_par}. \end{remark}
+\begin{Remark} We can see from above that there exists a bijection, depicted in Fig.~\ref{hex_par}, between the six bounding edges of our hexagon and the six parameters $A$, $B$, $C$, $D$, $E$, $F$: to an edge we assign the parameter that appears to the power $\pm 3$ above.
+The six parameters are not independent: they satisfy one balancing condition $ABCDEF = q^{3-2N}$, but then neither are the six edges: they must satisfy the condition that the hexagon they form is tilable by the three types of rhombi. \end{Remark}